-Earning the prestigious grand prize of $2,500 USD was InsuraLink, a four person team consisting of Aidan Tetther, Owen Evans, Raymond Mogg, and Patrick McNab from Secure Data Links.
+Earning the prestigious grand prize of $2,500 USD was InsuraLink, a four person team consisting of Aidan Tetther, Owen Evans, Raymond Mogg, and Patrick McNab from Pier Two.
 As recently demonstrated with Etherisc, parametric insurance models via Chainlink oracle-enabled smart contracts have immense potential to lower the cost of claims processing and open up public participation in the supply side of insurance.

 InsuraLink is a modular framework for designing data-driven insurance agreements that use Chainlink oracles to bridge IoT and smart contracts.
 This allows real-world data collected by IoT devices to be relayed to and trigger insurance-based smart contracts.
 The result is automated execution of on-chain events, such as claim payouts to policyholders, based on real-world insurable events.
 Chainlink oracles play two key roles:

 - Initiation – IoT sensors are used to monitor environments for deviations occurring outside a defined threshold, e.g. the temperature falling below a certain point.
 When deviations occur, the IoT devices act as external initiators for triggering a Chainlink job.
 Initiators may be dependent on multiple events, such as anomalies in all three categories: temperature, humidity, and G force.